-In response to a follow-on question, the Strategic Director (TP) confirmed that he would ensure that the Assistant Director (Neighbourhoods & Communities) makes contact with as wide a selection of BAME groups across the town as possible.
+In response to a follow-on question, the Strategic Director (TP) confirmed that he would ensure that the Assistant Director (Neighbourhoods & Communities) makes contact with a wide selection of BAME groups across the town.
 In respect of Council employees, services have risk assessments in place for their operation, and ensure that support is in place such as training, guidance and PPE equipment.
 One to one conversations can take place with a manager or with Human Resources if any individual has concerns or would like further support in place.